Jesmond Public School

 5/6R

-Welcome to 5/6R!
+Welcome to Semester 2 in 5/6R!

 Students in 5/6R are being provided with learning opportunities that will challenge them to take risks and build on their skills in the classroom.
 This challenge is accompanied by a high level of support.
 Each student has personalised learning goals and are provided with tailored teaching programs to meet their personal learning needs.